Emily Catherine Cockerham

 It all started in 2019 - 2020, when I was fortunate enough to take a Digital Design class while attending Global Impact STEM Academy.
 This was the first time I was introduced to art in a digital medium, and I knew I had found my niche.
 Covid-19 hit during my freshman year of High School.
 Yet when the whole world was quarantined, I got to continue learning about and experimenting with this art medium that sparked a newfound passion within me.

 As someone who wants to experience all the shades of life that exist, I am blessed to live in the age of remote jobs - Graphic Design being one of these opportunities.
 I have an eye for aesthetics, but still much to learn.
+I am eager to travel the world and do missions far and wide, but this is quite an expensive dream.
+Pursuing Graphic Design will allow me to explore various career fields, interests, and places I want to go with flexibility for change and financial stability.
+I can be anywhere in the world and be able to design.

 Graphic Design allows me to say yes to any opportunities that might come my way- my current job being one of them.
 Not only do I get to design in my role, but it doesn’t limit me from being able to design in my free time.
 I am simultaneously learning so much every day as an intern at The Development Group, while getting to do what I love in and outside of my job.
 I also have some pretty amazing bosses which makes work fun.